Ingredients

 Prepare the crust:

-In a medium bowl, combine the graham cracker crumbs, sugar, cinnamon, and butter until the mixture is moistened.
-Press firmly into the bottom and up the sides of a 9-inch pie pan using the bottom of a flat measuring cup or glass.
+- In a medium bowl, combine the graham cracker crumbs, sugar, cinnamon, and butter until the mixture is moistened.
+Press firmly into the bottom and up the sides of the prepared pie pan using the bottom of a flat measuring cup or glass.
 Bake for 10 minutes or until lightly golden, firm, and fragrant.
 Place on a wire rack to cool.

 Make the pumpkin filling:

-In the bowl of a food processor or blender, combine the pumpkin puree, sugar, spices, and salt for 1 minute.
+- In the bowl of a food processor or blender, combine the pumpkin puree, sugar, spices, and salt for 1 minute.
 You can also whisk by hand, but the final texture may not be as smooth.
-On low speed gradually add in the cream and sour cream.
-Add in the eggs and 1 yolk, one at a time, and beat until just combined.
+On low speed, gradually add in the cream and sour cream.
+Add in the eggs and 1 yolk, one at a time, and mix until just combined.

-Pour the mixture into the cooled crust.
-Bake at 325°F until the filling it set at the edges but still wobbly like gelatin in the center and the internal temperature is 175°F, about 50 minutes to 1 hour.
+- Pour the mixture into the cooled crust.
+Bake at 325°F about 50 minutes to 1 hour, until the filling is set at the edges but still wobbly like jello in the center and the internal temperature is 175°F.

 Make the whipped cream:

-Combine all ingredients in a large bowl.
+- Combine all ingredients in a large, deep bowl.
 Beat with an electric mixer fitted with the whisk attachment until soft peaks form.
-Garnish each slice with whipped cream just before serving.
+Garnish with whipped cream just before serving.

 Best pumpkin pie recipe I’ve ever made!